Internal Revenue Service

 Results

 The designs I contributed helped reduce confusion and improved consistency across an increasingly complex platform.
-While this is an ongoing project, our work has already led to smoother development cycles and clearer user flows.
+My work led to smoother development cycles and clearer user flows.
 Mockups and prototypes provided developers with actionable, visual context, which improved build accuracy and reduced the need for clarifications or design rework post-sprint.

-Stakeholder feedback has been consistently positive.
+Stakeholder feedback was consistently positive.
 For me, this project reinforced the value of collaboration in Agile environments and the importance of clear, accessible design even within the constraints of enterprise platforms like Pega.

 The visuals presented are conceptual mockups created to represent the type of work I contributed to on the project.
 They do not reflect actual screens or confidential information from the project.